tahamukhtar20/lang-source-cli/CONTRIBUTING.md

-# Contributing to Langsource-CLI
+# Contributing to lang-source-cli

-Thank you for considering contributing to Langsource-CLI!
+Thank you for considering contributing to lang-source-cli!
 We welcome all contributions, whether they’re related to code, documentation, or feature suggestions.
 Follow these steps to get started:

 ---

 ## How to Contribute

 ### 1. Reporting Bugs
-- Search [existing issues](https://github.com/langsource/langsource-cli/issues) to avoid duplicates.
+- Search [existing issues](https://github.com/lang-source/lang-source-cli/issues) to avoid duplicates.
 - Create a new issue and provide:
   - A clear title.
   - Steps to reproduce the issue.